willtrinh/leetcode-java/README.md

 # Leetcode

-This repo includes solutions to some leetcode problems by topics.
+This repo includes solutions to some leetcode problems categorized by topics and written in Java.